nick722/js-hard-parts/README.md

 EXTENSION: Subclassing

-Challenge 1/5
+Challenge 2/5

-Create an object adminFunctionStore that has access to all methods in the userFunctionStore object, without copying them over individually.
+Create an adminFactory function that creates an object with all the same data fields (and default values) as objects of the userFactory class, but without copying each data field individually.

 =================================================================